seanKenkeremath/lords-and-lads/README.md

 ## The Game
 ### Overview
 All players begin the game as Lads.
+The max number of possible Lords is equal to the number of center nails.

-A Lad ascends to the rank of Lord when his or her starting nail has been hammered completely into the stump.
+A Lad ascends to the rank of Lord when his or her starting nail has been hammered completely into the stump as long as the current number of Lords is less than the max.
+If a Lad has finished their starting nail but they cannot become a Lord, their only option is to hit the Uprising nail (see Uprising section).
+At any point during a Lad's turn, if their starting nail is completely hammered in and there are less than the max number of Lords, they immediately ascend to the rank of Lord.

 As a Lad you are only able to strike your starting nail.
-As a Lord you are allowed to strike the 3 center nails.
+As a Lord you are allowed to strike the center nails.

-The game ends when the 3 center nails have been hammered completely into the stump.
-The winner is the person who dealt the final strike to the last nail.
+The game ends when all the center nails have been hammered completely into the stump.
+The winner is the person who dealt the final strike to the last center nail.

 ### Taking a turn